 Since I’m not blister-prone, I can’t say that this product necessarily does what it’s intended for.
 It does feel like it would be effective, a foot massage is welcome anytime, and the coolness (even if just mental), is a definite bonus in our hot and humid weather.

-I’ll keep trying this on and off over the upcoming months, so if anything changes, I’ll let you know.
+I’ll keep trying this on and off over the upcoming months, so if anything changes, I’ll let you know (check out the review).

 This product was provided to the Hell Hike and Raft Crew free of charge – all opinions are my own.